60 Beautiful Braid Hairstyles For Your Kids(2022 Trends)

 Source

 A top-braid is a go-to hairstyle for any occasion and day.
-All you got to do is take a section of hair from the crown, braid it back and not downwards and secure it with a ponytail, be it high or low.
+All you have to do is take a section of hair from the crown, braid it back and not downwards, and secure it with a ponytail, be it high or low.

 1. Dutch Lace Braids